Johann Wolfgang von Goethe: Influence

 Goethe's scientific and aesthetic ideas have much in common with Denis Diderot, whose work he translated and studied.
 Both Diderot and Goethe exhibited a repugnance towards the mathematical interpretation of nature; both perceived the universe as dynamic and in constant flux; both saw "art and science as compatible disciplines linked by common imaginative processes"; and both grasped "the unconscious impulses underlying mental creation in all forms."
 Goethe's Naturanschauer is in many ways a sequel to Diderot's interprète de la nature.

 His views make him, along with Adam Smith, Thomas Jefferson, and Ludwig van Beethoven, a figure in two worlds: on the one hand, devoted to the sense of taste, order, and finely crafted detail, which is the hallmark of the artistic sense of the Age of Reason and the neo-classical period of architecture; on the other, seeking a personal, intuitive, and personalized form of expression and society, firmly supporting the idea of self-regulating and organic systems.
 George Henry Lewes celebrated Goethe's revolutionary understanding of the organism.

 Thinkers such as Ralph Waldo Emerson would take up many similar ideas in the 1800s.
 Goethe's ideas on evolution would frame the question that Darwin and Wallace would approach within the scientific paradigm.
-The Serbian inventor and electrical engineer Nikola Tesla was heavily influenced by Goethe's Faust, his favorite poem, and had actually memorized the entire text.
+The Serbian inventor and electrical engineer Nikola Tesla was heavily influenced by Goethe's Faust, his favourite poem, and had actually memorized the entire text.
 It was while reciting a certain verse that he was struck with the epiphany that would lead to the idea of the rotating magnetic field and ultimately, alternating current.

 The public university in the city of Frankfurt am Main was named after Goethe, the Goethe University.